gymrek-lab/TRTools/PUBLISHING.rst

  You can ignore this warning: the 'license_file' option is necessary for creating the build artifacts

-4. Run :code:`twine upload dist/*` to upload the build to PyPI, using the mgymrek account and its password (ask Melissa)
+4. Run :code:`twine upload dist/*` to upload the build to PyPI

 Lastly, the change needs to be published to bioconda.